n42r/guestrrday/README.md

-# Guesterday
+# Guestrrday

-Guesterday is a toolbox for pop music historians and collectors.
+Guestrrday is a toolbox for pop music historians and collectors.
 These tool have helped sort-out and organize more than 50,000 songs so far.

 ## Description